-Microservice is application architectural style to build application which best suits for large complex system.
-Microservice based application contains loosely coupled small independent deployable projects.
+Microservice is an application architectural style to build an application that best suits a large complex system.
+The microservice-based application contains loosely-coupled small independent deployable projects.

 Components of Microservice

 - Azure Service Fabric is Microsoft’s microservices platform and includes container orchestration as well as developer programming models to build highly scalable microservice applications.

 - We can deploy the service fabric platform to Azure, AWS, or on-premise (on Windows or Linux machines)